-In Section $3$, we introduce the building blocks of the maps $\fS^\d$ and $\cQlm$, which are the isometric invariant differential operators acting on $\sT^\d$.
-They form an algebra which is easily determined thanks to the Weyl's theory of invariants \cite{Wey97}, it is generated by $13$ operators, most of which are well-known like divergence, gradient, de Rham differential...
-Some variants of this algebra naturally appear in the context of Howe dual pairs \cite{How89,LHo10} and were investigated over curved backgrounds \cite{HWa05,HWa07,HWa08}.
-Except the computation of the Casimir operators of the three $\fkg$-modules $\sT^\d$, $\sS^\d$ and $\Dslm$, the material in this section is probably not new.
+In Sect.\ $3$, we introduce the building blocks of the maps $\fS^\d$ and $\cQlm$, which are the isometric invariant differential operators acting on $\sT^\d$.
+They form an algebra which is easily determined thanks to Weyl's theory of invariants \cite{Wey97}.
+It is generated by $13$ operators, most of which are well-known, e.g., divergence, gradient, de Rham differential.
+Some variants of this algebra naturally appear in the context of Howe dual pairs \cite{How89,LHo10} and were investigated over constant curvature manifolds \cite{HWa05,HWa07,HWa08}.
+Except the computation of the Casimir operators of the three $\fkg$-modules $\sT^\d$, $\sS^\d$ and $\Dslm$, the material in this section is not new.
 However, the presentation, which uses the identification of differential operators on the tensor space $\sT^\d$ with scalar differential operators on $\cM$, is original and proves to be convenient.